 At this level, a super-senior PM is likely speaking at conferences, not just attending them.
 They’ve read all the books on PM—and have probably considered writing one of their own.

-From here, they might choose to stay in PM, or pursue a broader role in operations as VP of Operations or COO.
+From here, they might choose to stay in PM, or pursue a broader role in operations as VP of Delivery, VP of Operations, or COO.
 (I occasionally see them move to CEO but that’s less common.)

 As happens for any role, they might jump ship if they feel consistently under-appreciated.
 If that happens, you’re probably in trouble, because they were critical to your agency… even if you didn’t realize it before.